Scorecards are a system for

 it's up to authors to define them and determine when they're awarded.
 Authors

-can call game.scorecard.awardPoint("my point") from any code
+can call game.scorecard.awardPoint("point") from any code block

-thing an author needs to do is create a set of points via
+author needs to do is create a set of points via

 shorthand or